Torinkm/elevators-go-brrr/UPDATELOG.md

 # Aki
 Announcement created in 'main/README.md'

-Created 'main/Explaination.md' to record optinions
+Created 'main/Explaination.md' to record opinions

 # Aki
 Uploaded a PDF of the Gantt Chart